minprog-platforms/project-Madeliefv/README.md

 #### tumour cells:
 - Every step 10% of the dividing cells **divide**.
     - In real tumours this division rate is dependend on how agressive the tumour is.
 10% however gives the most natural tumour progression
-    - the stem_cells divide either into two stem_cells or in a stem_cell and a transit_amplifying cell.
+    - The stem_cells divide either into two stem_cells or in a stem_cell and a transit_amplifying cell.
         - The way the stem_cell divide is based on its surounding cells.
-If it is surrounded by transit_ampifying cells it will also divide into one transit_amplyfing cell -> cellular communication
+If it is surrounded by transit_ampifying cells it will also divide into one transit_amplyfing cell -> cellular communication.
-    - the transit_amplyfing cell will divide into two transit_amplifying cells or into a transit_amplifying cell and a differentiated cell.
+    - The transit_amplyfing cell will divide into two transit_amplifying cells or into a transit_amplifying cell and a differentiated cell.
-        - The way the transit_amplyfing cell divides is also based on its surrounding cells
+        - The way the transit_amplyfing cell divides is also based on its surrounding cells.
-    - When the cells divide they will push the other cells outwards till there is space for them
+    - **expand** the tumour happens when the cells divide they will push the other cells outwards till there is space for them.

 - **Death** of tumour cells
-    - transit_amplifying and differentiated cells can die based on their age
+    - Transit_amplifying and differentiated cells can die based on their age .
-        - stem_cells are effectivelly immortal -> so their death is not taken into account in this model
+        - Stem_cells are effectivelly immortal -> so their death is not taken into account in this model.
-    - stem_cells and transit_amplifying cells can die based on their surrounding
+    - Stem_cells and transit_amplifying cells can die based on their surrounding.
-        - if not enough other cells surround these cells this creates an unstable environment -> which lets the cells die.
+        - If not enough other cells surround these cells this creates an unstable environment -> which lets the cells die.

 #### chemo cells:
 - Every step all chemo agents **move**.